 Purslane looks and tastes like a succulent, its leaves squishy with oodles of lemony tart omega-3 fatty acids.
 Golden purslane tastes slightly lighter than the darker evergreen color.

 Mache comes and goes throughout the salad seasons, its oversize roundish leaves in floppy little clusters.
-A mild and muted backdrop to more pronounced weeds, it’s nutty and just plain nice.
+A mild and muted backdrop to more pronounced weeds, it’s nutty and just plain nice and versatile as heck.

 Spring onions may resemble scallions but they’re not at all the same.
 These are more curvaceous, with buxom bulbs and oversized greens.
 Though farmers always promise that they bear a less pronounced bite than standard scallions, that’s not always exactly true.
 White ones tend to be sweeter than the purplish red ones.